valentinamoharem/vm-weather-app/README.md

 ### Dependencies

-In the project directory, execute:
+In the project directory, run:

 ### `npm i`